Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started-guide.md

    </ul>
    {{site.data.alerts.end}}

-1. Enter the password for your administrative account.
+1. Enter the password for your administrative account and click **Create Cluster**.

-1. Click **Create Cluster**.

 1. To access the Qumulo Core Web UI, use any node's IP address to connect by using a web browser.
 For more information, see [Qumulo Core Web UI Browser Compatibility](https://care.qumulo.com/hc/en-us/articles/115013902267) in Qumulo Care.